quwubin/MFEprimer-2.0/README.md

   0. Index a database usually needs large memory and disk space.
 For example, it will need about 12 GB memory and 80 GB disk space when indexing a human genome database with size of 3 GB in a 64bit Linux server.
 But for the custom database, which usually in small size (MB level), a personal computer with 2 GB memory may work well.
-Anyway, I recommended users choose our server (http://biocompute.bmi.ac.cn/CZlab/MFEprimer-2.0/) first when checking the specificity of primers against public databases, such as human, mouse etc.
+Anyway, I recommend users to choose our server (http://biocompute.bmi.ac.cn/CZlab/MFEprimer-2.0/) first when checking the specificity of primers against public databases, such as human, mouse etc.
   1. Preparing your custom database in FASTA-format and named it like "viruses.genomic" or "human.rna".